METRIX IAP

 Pause and archive immediately.

 Do not iterate.
 The problem is message-audience match, not creative execution.
-Reallocate $446 to APEX-C01 scale campaign.
+Reallocate $446 to DC02 scale campaign.

 ≋ Conversion Funnel — Full Detail